Rachel Bowden contributed to this article.

 Eutree selected a hemlock specimen to feature in Southface’s reception area, wrapping the reception desk and accentuating three shelving units.
 Other Forest Free™ products Acuff and his team craft include wide-plank flooring, paneling, artisan slabs, outdoor decking and posts and beams, from species such as beech, black walnut, cherry, heart pine, maple, red birch, red oak and white oak.

-The long term goal for Eutree is to scale, salvaging more urban trees to reduce the demand to harvest timber from forests.
+When asked about the future of Eutree’s woodworking and the lumber industry in general, Acuff remarked: The long term goal for Eutree is to scale, salvaging more urban trees to reduce the demand to harvest timber from forests.
 I think Forest Free™ is the future of architectural lumber products.
 In my opinion, there is simply no other truly sustainable method of sourcing lumber.